kiddreads/Avalon/MeloNX/README.md

 These stable builds exist so that the end user can get a more **enjoyable and stable experience**.
 They are released every month or so, to ensure consistent updates, while not being an annoying amount of individual updates to download over the course of that month.

-You can find the latest stable release [here](https://github.com/Ryubing/Stable-Releases/releases/latest).
+You can find the stable releases [here](https://git.ryujinx.app/ryubing/ryujinx/-/releases).

 Canary builds are compiled automatically for each commit on the `master` branch.
 While we strive to ensure optimal stability and performance prior to pushing an update, these builds **may be unstable or completely broken**.
 These canary builds are only recommended for experienced users.

-You can find the latest canary release [here](https://github.com/Ryubing/Canary-Releases/releases/latest).
+You can find the canary releases [here](https://git.ryujinx.app/ryubing/canary/-/releases).

 ## Documentation